Session 14 - The Trail of the Pilgrims

 Friday, February 3rd 1930

 The Trek to Drakmar - Day 5.
 The ground rises steadily as the investigators trek past several small villages until the reach a place called Rigme, where effigies of a goddess called Dhaulitya adorn the houses.
-This intrigues Saunders who takes many photographs and notes, the villagers in these parts recognise the investigators as westerners, but this deep into Nepal, none of them cares much.
+This intrigues Saunders who takes many photographs and notes, the villagers in these parts recognise the investigators as westerners, but this deep into Nepal, none cares much.

 Saturday, February 4th 1930